 Shot 7 is the scene that scared me most initially.
 Basically in this scene I had to recreate a jump inside a hole and make the protagonist disappear from the scene.
 This shot was the most particular among the others, also because in order to do so we had to speak and ask permission from JP Morgan security, as this space is located exactly in front of the London headquarters.

+That said, we did a shot without the protagonist and a second shot with the protagonist simulating a jump in the circle.
 After that I started working on nuke: first I comp the circle of fire in the scene, adding shadows and white balance, then I roto out myself and make myself disappear once I entered the circle, below the ground.

 The biggest problem is that there is a moment in the scene where the runner’s legs / feet are behind and hidden by the flames, after that the initial flames must be seen passing in front, but behind the flames in the front line.

 All this was possible with nuke, roto out myself and merge it over the scene and the first flame circle, then create a patch from the portal flame and merge (matte) it with my roto.
+In addition, the base of the floor is covered with a fake layer that helps the protagonist to disappear more naturally.

 Motion blur was found to be a very useful tool, it makes jumping and movement much more realistic and dynamic.